kevinyswong/kevinyswong.github.io/index.md

   tensions between classes—conflict also permeates within each class.
-The most disadvantaged and disenchanted struggle among themselves for scraps, the middle-classes wrangle with each other to reach greater comforts and status, the wealthy competing among themselves to reign above others and for further reassurance of their exclusivity.
+The most disadvantaged and disenchanted struggle among themselves for scraps, the middle-classes wrangle with each other to reach greater comforts and status, the wealthy compete among themselves to reign above others and for further reassurance of their exclusivity.
 This is <i>bellum omnium contra omnes</i>, the war of all against all.
 Voltaire reflects in CANDIDE:
   <blockquote>